wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources_linux_fedora.rst

 Fedora
 ======

-This guide describes how to install the Wazuh Agent from source code for Fedora 22 or greeter.
+This guide describes how to install the Wazuh agent from source code for Fedora 22 or greater.

-For other Linux distributions, please check the list: :doc:`Install Wazuh Agent on Linux <wazuh_agent_sources_linux>`.
+For other Linux distributions, please check the list: :doc:`Install Wazuh agent on Linux <wazuh_agent_sources_linux>`.

-Installing Wazuh Agent
+Installing Wazuh agent
 ----------------------

 .. note:: All the commands described below need to be executed with root user privileges.